 “These are already turbulent times for all companies within the aviation industry but the situation has just got significantly worse for EasyJet.
 When it comes to cyber security, the airline industry doesn’t have a great record.
 The British Airways breach in 2018 should have been a wake-up call and passenger confidence is likely to be at an all-time low after this.“

 British Airways announced that the personal details of more than half a million of its customers had been harvested by hackers in September 2018.
-They were issued a £183m fine over the breach, but with compensation pay-outs to customers, financial damage to the organisation could reach £3bn.
-Read more
+They were issued a £183 million fine over the breach, but with compensation pay-outs to customers, financial damage to the organization could reach £1.7 billion.

 “Attacks such as the one on EasyJet should remind CTOs, CIOs and CISOs to implement security best practices like a layered approach to protection, and update any out-of-date security devices, applications or systems as a matter of course.
 Businesses should be working very closely with their security providers to gain a clear and real-time picture of security risks and the impact they could potentially pose to their organisation.’’